 As my interest in other religions grew, so did my awareness that parts of my own Christian tradition were no longer fitting neatly into my previous belief system.
 I began a quest for a new way of understanding my faith in light of the beliefs of others.

 In September 2002, I began studies at the Pacific School of Religion, part of the Graduation Theological Union, in Berkeley, CA. I received my Doctor of Ministry degree in 2005; my thesis was entitled “Passing Over and Coming Back: What Does It Mean to Be a Christian in an Interfaith World?”
 My book is an outgrowth of that work.

-I’ve been pastor of First United Lutheran Church in San Francisco since 2004.
+I was pastor of First United Lutheran Church in San Francisco from 2004 to 2017.

 Besides the blog on this site, I also post at: PrS: Proud Member of the Religious Left.